 - If your claim arises from using the incorrect type of fuel

-- Is your policy agree or market value?
+- Is your policy agreed or market value?
 The amount the insurer agrees to cover your car for.

 - How often do you drive?
 If you drive tens of thousands of kilometres each year in hectic city traffic, your car is more at risk of being involved in an accident than a country-based vehicle that is driven sparingly.

 - Where do you park your car?
 Cars left on the street overnight are far more likely to experience loss or damage than those that are kept securely garaged.
 Certain regions of the country may also be more prone to crime and also thunderstorms, once again increasing the cost of premiums.

 - Does your car have a security system?
 Does your car have a security system in place to deter thieves?
 If so, this could lower the cost of your premium.